How to Soundproof Your Call Center

 Fabric Panels are the ideal choice for providing effective call center noise reduction.
 We will custom cut them to the size you want, wrap them in your color preference, and ship them with the clips you will need to anchor them mechanically to perimeter wall or ceiling surfaces.
 They can also be cut to match the inset cavity size of desktop workstation cubicles, and upgrades are available to make the panels double as bulletin boards.See Fabric Panel

-There is a tackable version of the Fabric Panel that converts the sound panel to a bulletin board.
-This is called a FabricTack panel and is popular as an inset into a work desk environment.
-Another popular alternative sound panel option is our Pyramid foam panels that can mounted as you wish around your room.
-And finally, if you have an exposed joist metal deck ceiling, the VET Baffles are yet another means for introducing sound control into your Call Center environment.
+There is a tack-able version of our Fabric Panel that converts the sound panel to a bulletin board.
+This is called a FabricTack Treatment Panel and is popular as an inset into a work desk environment.
+Another popular alternative sound panel option is our Pyramid Acoustic Foam that can mounted as you wish around your room.
+And finally, if you have an exposed joist metal deck ceiling, the VET Acoustic Baffles are yet another means for introducing sound control into your Call Center environment.

 Questions?
 Call 1-800-638-9355See Fabric Panel